louiseGrandjonc/louisemeta.com/content/drafts/intro-to-indexes.md

 - BRIN
 - Hash

-Before I get into the subject, I thought that it could be interesting to introduce a bit what indexes are for.
-We talked a little bit about tunning queries, but that's not their only purpose.
+Before I get into the subject, let's understand what indexes are for.
+We talked a little bit about tunning queries, but that’s not their only purpose.

 # Let's talk about crocodiles

 First of all, I'd like to introduce you to the data model I'm going to use for the examples.

 Did you know that crocodiles love candies ?
-[Especially marshmallows](https://youtu.be/RujAuz28TzQ) so it's very important for them to get their teeth cleaned, and the best at it are [plover birds](http://smallscience.hbcse.tifr.res.in/crocodile-and-the-plover-bird/).
+[Especially marshmallows](https://youtu.be/RujAuz28TzQ) !
+So it's very important for them to get their teeth cleaned, and the best at it are [plover birds](http://smallscience.hbcse.tifr.res.in/crocodile-and-the-plover-bird/).
 If crocodiles don't do it, they're much slower at chewing things, and that's a big problem !

-So they have a website to get an appointment and give their current location (obviously it's much easier for birds to fly to the crocodile than it is for crocodiles to walk to the bird).
+So they have a website to get an appointment and give their current location (obviously it's much easier for birds to fly to the crocodile than it is for crocodiles to walk to a bird).
 The goal is to find the closest free bird to intervene.
 Also birds have birds teachers.
 How would they learn how to clean teeth otherwise?

 So here is the data model